omgapuppy/udacity/python_intro/README.md

   2. rename_files.py (remove numbers from file name in prank.zip)

 2. Lesson 2
-  1. drawings.py (introduction to classes by drawing shapes)
+  1. drawings.py (introduction to classes by drawing shapes with Turtle)
   2. send_text.py (more classes by sending SMS via Twilio)